INF9140 – Specification and verification of parallel systems

 Students will learn how to specify properties of parallell systems using temporal logic and how to verify that such systems satisfy these properties.

-In addition, each PhD student will be given an extended curriculum within the field/research area of the course.
+In addition, each PhD candidate will be given an extended curriculum within the field/research area of the course.
 The syllabus must be approved by the lecturer so that the student can be admitted to the final exam.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.